cherab/core/docs/source/demonstrations/demonstrations.rst

        Localisation of the plasma emission is examined by plotting profiles of parameters such as density and temperature along the ray trajectory.
      - .. image:: ./line_emission/balmer_series_spectra.png
           :height: 150px
           :width: 150px
-   * - :ref:`Surface radiation loads <surface_radiation_loads>`
-     - Demo of loading a plasma from SOLPS and using its radiation data to calculate total radiation arriving at surfaces.
-     - .. image:: ./radiation_wall_loads/AUG_wall_outline.png
-          :height: 150px
-          :width: 150px